scaminom/scaminom/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=TuUsuario.TuUsuario&style=flat-square&color=0088cc)

-I am a passionate 20-year-old Software Engineering student at the 'Universidad Tecnica de Amabto'.
+I am a passionate 20-year-old Software Engineering student at the 'Universidad Tecnica de Ambato'.
 Currently, I'm diving deep into technologies like Rails, React, Java, Ruby, C#, PostgreSQL, MySQL, and MongoDB.

 I have a fervor for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions.

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
-When I'm not in code, you'll find me playing the guittar.
+When I'm not in code, you'll find me playing the guitar.

 Feel free to connect with me @scaminom for all things tech or just to say hello!
 Let's shape the future of tech together. 🌟